Industry Insights

 1. Customer Echo

-Why it works for healthcare:
+Why it works for facility experience:

-The feedback collection system supports QR codes that you can deploy in waiting rooms, exam rooms, discharge packets, and pharmacy counters.
-Patients scan with their phone camera and leave feedback in under 60 seconds.
+The feedback collection system supports QR codes that you can deploy at reception, in waiting areas, on appointment-reminder cards, and at checkout.
+Visitors scan with their phone camera and leave operational feedback in under 60 seconds.
 No app download.
 No login.
-No friction.
+Comments like β€œThe check-in process was smooth” or β€œParking was difficult to find” land immediately in the right facility’s dashboard.

 The built-in case management system is where Customer Echo pulls ahead of generic survey tools.
-When a patient reports a negative experience, the system automatically creates a case, assigns it based on your routing rules, and tracks it through resolution.
-In healthcare, this is not just good practice; it is the foundation of service recovery that prevents complaints from escalating to patient advocates, online reviews, or regulatory bodies.
+When a visitor reports a negative experience β€” say, β€œThe waiting area was uncomfortable and no one told us about the delay” β€” the system automatically creates a case, assigns it based on routing rules (e.g., to the location’s operations lead), and tracks it through resolution.
+This is the foundation of service recovery that prevents complaints from escalating to public reviews.

 Pricing: Plans start at $49/month, making it accessible for independent practices and small clinics.
 Multi-location pricing scales based on volume.